GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting-data-clearing/index.md

 generated and stored on the user's device; later, the browser sends these reports to a predefined endpoint.

-Sites have experimented with the Attribution Reporting API in Chrome, via an [origin trial](/docs/privacy-sandbox/attribution-reporting/#status), which have now concluded.
+Sites have experimented with the Attribution Reporting API in Chrome, via an origin trial, which has now concluded.

 One of the insights
 provided by these early experiments is the impact of **user-initiated data clearing, such as browser history clearing,** on the data advertisers and ad tech companies get from the API.
 [Aggregate Chrome statistics](https://groups.google.com/u/1/a/chromium.org/g/attribution-reporting-api-dev/c/5Ppe0cL-l1Y)